- 8 oz dry noodles such as somen, soba, angel hair pasta, or thin spaghetti

-- Bring a pot of water to boil and cook noodles thoroughly by following directions of package you’re using.
+- Bring a pot of water to boil and cook the noodles thoroughly by following the directions of the package you’re using.
 Make sure to cook thoroughly, not al dente, for this recipe.

 - Meanwhile, let’s make kimchi sauce.
-Combine kimchi, Gochugaru, raw sugar, gochujang, vinegar, yondu, maesialaek, sesame seeds, and sesame oil in a large mixing bowl.
-Adjust vinegar amount deepening on how sour your kimchi is.
+Combine kimchi, gochugaru, raw sugar, gochujang, vinegar, yondu, maesilaek, sesame seeds, and sesame oil in a large mixing bowl.
+Adjust the vinegar amount deepening on how sour your kimchi is.
 Mix well.

 - Drain cooked noodles in a strainer and rinse under running cold water.
 This way, we can get rid of excess starch.
-Drain thoroughly and add into kimchi sauce mixture.
+Drain thoroughly and add into the kimchi sauce mixture.
 Mix well with your hand.
-Top with julienne cucumber, extra sesame seeds, and sesame oil.
+Top with julienne cucumbers, extra sesame seeds, and sesame oil.
 Enjoy!

 - Cook Time: 5 minutes